alok-sriv/weather_app/README.md

 # How to use
 1. Clone repository to local
 2. cd weather_app
+3. Put your access token in Config/dev.env file.
+Don't put any space after "=".
-3. run "npm init" and enter required details or use "npm init -y"
+4. run "npm init" and enter required details or use "npm init -y"
-4. Windows CMD : "./node_modules/.bin/env-cmd" -f ./config/dev.env node app.js Indiana
+5. Windows CMD : "./node_modules/.bin/env-cmd" -f ./config/dev.env node app.js Indiana

    OR